 But with Article 50 having finally been invoked, I realised that perhaps I should revisit this after all.
 My initial thinking – and challenge from my wife, actually – was to extend my usual ten to cover one band/song from every country in the EU (with a generalised remit to find bands that I would normally cover, rather than just any old band I could find), which actually turned out to be considerably harder than I thought.
 Indeed, by the way, if any readers can come up with great alternative bands from Lithuania or Slovakia, I’d love to hear from you.

-Kraftwerk, for all their reputation of being futuristic, forward-looking electronic pioneers, actually spent an awful lot of their time in song looking either backward or at the human condition.
-Die Mensch-Maschine, the album that all-but invented synthpop, is very much a nostalgic look at the sleek new future foretold in the 1920s and 1930s, before war swept it all away – despite it’s still ultra-modern sound.
+Kraftwerk, for all their reputation of being futuristic, forward-looking electronic pioneers, actually spent an awful lot of their time in song looking either backwards or at the human condition.
+Die Mensch-Maschine, the album that all-but invented synthpop, is very much a nostalgic look at the sleek new future foretold in the 1920s and 1930s before war swept it all away – despite its still ultra-modern sound.
 Trans Europa Express (I prefer the original German titles, by the way) was the album where modernity and hope for the future was very much key.

 See also the gorgeous Thalys by Metroland for what is basically an updated take on the same idea.